Museum of the Dog

-AKC Museum of the Dog is a nonprofit canine museum at 101 Park Avenue in the Murray Hill neighborhood of Manhattan, New York City.
+AKC Museum of the Dog is a nonprofit canine museum located at 101 Park Avenue in the Murray Hill neighborhood of Manhattan, New York City.
 The museum features exhibits that include: Dogs in film, dogs of presidents, war dogs, dogs in exploration.
 The museum features one of the largest collections of dog-related art.

 History

 The museum began in 1982 with donations from benefactors Frank Sabella, Marie Moore, Nancy-Carol Draper and the Westminster Kennel Foundation.
 The permanent collection of art consists of Bronze and ceramic sculpture, and paintings.
-The museum has always been operated by the American Kennel Club.
+The museum is a subsidiary of the American Kennel Club.

 The museum displays artwork by renowned artists: Edwin Landseer, Maud Earl and Arthur Wardle.
 Much of the artwork is from the 19th century and the early 20th century.